xkpasswd/xkpasswd-rs/README.md

 # xkpasswd-rs

-XKCD Password Generator, written in Rust with supports for WASM in mind.
+XKCD password generator, written in Rust with supports for Wasm in mind.

 ## Acknowledgement